root-project/web/_posts/2020-06-22-new-web-site.md

 If you are reading this blog post it means you are surfing on the New ROOT Web Site!

-This new web site is a complete redesign, both from the content point of view and the the technology used to build it.
+This new web site is a complete redesign, both from the content point of view and on the technology used to build it.

 Regarding the latter we are now using the [Jekyll](https://jekyllrb.com) system.
 Jekyll is a